The Definitive Guide to ADU Development

 ADUs, commonly known as granny flats, backyard cottages, inlaw suites, and accessory apartments, are a form of residential infill housing on the precipice of a massive revitalization in the US.

 This book will cover ADU costs, financing, design, the development process, zoning barriers, and regulatory loopholes.
-If you’ve considered building an accessory dwelling on your property, want to understand the costs involved, financing strategies, want to encourage a greater variety of affordable housing choices in your neighborhood, or are curious about the legality for alternative dwellings on residential properties such as tiny house on wheels, this book is for you.
+If you’ve considered building an accessory dwelling on your property, want to understand the costs involved, financing strategies, want to encourage a greater variety of affordable housing choices in your neighborhood, or are curious about the legality of alternative dwellings on residential properties such as tiny house on wheels, this book is for you.

 Backdoor Revolution provides a framework for understanding the large-scale, informal ADU housing phenomena that exists in cities throughout United States, but which hasn’t been clearly explained till now.
 The predominant presence of informal ADUs is a grassroots housing solution developed largely in response to restrictive municipal regulations present in the vast majority of US cities and towns, which hinder homeowners from developing formally permitted ADUs.
 The book offers insightful analysis of municipal and institutional barriers for permitted ADU development in American cities, as well as a succinct advocacy and regulatory prescription for addressing the key barriers.